RyanMckenna95/movieLovers-front/README.md

 Delete movie or show had a path */show/:id/:stock* this was as the deleteMove and deleteShow could only work if the stock was empty as it is for site maintance and they would not want to delete a movie they still have in stock.

 ### persistense
-I had a mongodb database and connect to mongodb.atlas
+I had a mongodb database

 ### git
 used github for my repo